 8. San Gimignano

 San Gimignano is a spectacular town in the heart of Tuscany.
-Set atop a hill overlooking the surrounding Tuscan countryside – possibly one of the most beautiful regions on the planet, it is said to be the best-preserved medieval hilltop town in Italy.
-Seen from one of the vineyards that lay around it, San Gimignano 16-tower skyline looks like it could come straight out of a fairy tale.
+Set atop a hill overlooking the surrounding Tuscan countryside – possibly one of the most beautiful regions on the planet: it is said to be the best-preserved medieval hilltop town in Italy.
+Seen from one of the vineyards that lay around it, San Gimignano’s 16-tower skyline looks like it could come straight out of a fairy tale.
 This is an absolute must-see.

 9. Vernazza

 The town of Vernazza, home to about one thousand residents, is one of the five towns that make up Cinque Terre, arguably the most well-known coastal region in Italy.
 This breathtakingly beautiful town originated as a fishing settlement and these roots are reflected in the fact that there are no cars.
 Highlights include the pastel-coloured buildings, the church, the Doria Castle and the beach.
-For some world-class views, make sure to walk to coastal trail that links all five villages of Cinque Terre (meaning Five Lands) together.
+For some world-class views, make sure to walk to the coastal trail that links all five villages of Cinque Terre (meaning Five Lands) together.

 10. Alberobello

 Quaint Alberobello is a unique town in the Apulia region in southeastern Italy.
-It’s main attraction is the so-called Trulli, ancient dry-wall limestone dwellings that are now a UNESCO World Heritage Site – definitely a town that’s worth checking out.
+Its main attraction is the so-called Trulli, ancient dry-wall limestone dwellings that are now a UNESCO World Heritage Site – definitely a town that’s worth checking out.

 11. Civita di Bagnoregio

 Built on top of a remote cliff, Civita di Bagnoregio might just be the most striking of all Italian towns.
-Its location is nothing less than extraordinary – the town can only be accessed on foot or on a Vespa on a long stone bridge.
+Its location is nothing less than extraordinary – the town can only be accessed on foot or a Vespa on a long stone bridge.
 A dramatic destination, to say the least, and definitely worth a visit.

 12. Dozza

-A small town in the province of Bologna in the Emilia Romagna region, Dozza’s main landmark is the Sforza’s Castle.
+A small town in the province of Bologna in the Emilia Romagna region, Dozza’s main landmark is the Sforza Castle.
 The main tourist attraction, however, is without question the bi-annual festival of the painted wall.
 That festival involves renowned Italian and international artists painting works of art on the walls in the town.
 As a result, Dozza’s cobbled streets are like an open-air museum, lined with gorgeous paintings and great fun to walk around in.

 13. Pitigliano